gr82morozr/codereview/README.md

       ^.*Another pattern to filter.*$
       ^.*\[KEY\]$

-    Returns:
-      A dictionary with static parameters and a key "patterns" containing a list of regex strings.
+    Returns a dictionary with static parameters and a key "patterns" (a list of removal regex strings).
-      (Note: The patterns are taken exactly as specified in the config.)
     """
     config = {}
     patterns = []